Silver sulfadiazine: Adverse effects

-A noninfection-related clear fluid may form on the wound's surface.
-Burning and painful sensations are not uncommon, but are only temporary.

 Application to large areas or to severe burns may lead to systemic absorption and lead to adverse effects similar to those of other sulfonamides.
 About 0.1 to 1.0% of people show hypersensitivity reactions such as rashes or erythema multiforme.
 This reaction is known from other sulfonamides including antibacterials, thiazide diuretics, and sulfonylurea antidiabetics; but data on the likelihood of cross-allergies are inconsistent.

 Incorporation of the silver ions can lead to local argyria (discoloration of the skin), especially if the treated area is exposed to ultraviolet light.
 Generalised argyria with silver accumulation in kidneys, liver, and retina has only been found in association with excessive long-term use, or repeated use on severe and heavily inflamed burns.
 Possible consequences of generalised argyria include interstitial nephritis and anemia.

 Interactions

 Proteases such as trypsin and clostridiopeptidase, which are contained in ointments used for the removal of dead skin on wounds, can be inhibited by silver ions if applied simultaneously.
 When silver sulfadiazine is absorbed in significant amounts, it can increase effects and side effects of some drugs such as vitamin K antagonists.